IRR17 (17) - Designation of controlled or supervised areas

 - where the dose rate is less than 7.5 micro Sv/h when averaged over a working day, but the instantaneous dose rate at any point exceeds 100 micro Sv/h

 - where industrial site radiography is taking place where the dose rate exceeds 7.5 micro Sv/h when averaged over one minute.

-The bullet 'employees untrained in radiation protection are likely to enter that area where the dose rate exceeds 7.5 micro Sv/h (averaged over one minute)' is not very helpful and we would recommend you talk to your RPA if you believe this effects your radiation work.
+The bullet 'employees untrained in radiation protection are likely to enter that area where the dose rate exceeds 7.5 micro Sv/h (averaged over one minute)' is not particularly helpful and we would recommend you talk to your RPA if you believe this effects your radiation work.
 This point, derived from the IRR17 ACoP, somewhat conflicts with other areas of this regulation.
-In addition, it applies to employees but apparently not members of the public (who could not be trained in radiation protection anyway).
-Our analysis of micro-Sv-in-any-one-hour is far more sensible and we would argue this point with the regulators (or judge!).
+In addition, it applies to employees but apparently not members of the public (who would not be trained in radiation protection anyway).
+Our analysis of micro-Sv-in-any-one-hour is far more sensible and we would debate this point with the UK regulators.

 Do not over-designate, or designate for the wrong reasons

 The need to control access will also influence the decision of whether an area needs to be designated.
 There may be some management arguments for designating a controlled area in order to restrict access for reasons other than simply radiation protection – perhaps to enhance security.
 However, over designation should be avoided unless the area can meet all the requirements – particularly those in IRR17 - Regulation 19 (Additional requirements for controlled areas).